hyperspy/hyperspy/examples/region_of_interest/README.rst

 Region of Interest
 ==================

-Below is a gallery of examples on using region of interest with HyperSpy signals.
+Below is a gallery of examples on using regions of interest with HyperSpy signals.